maxrioux100/gamestop-nft-helper/README.md

 - chart of the sale values
 - chart of volume relative to time
 - chart of the recurrent buyers and sellers
-This extension adds some information about the current available copy of this nft.
+This extension adds some information about the current available copy of this NFT.
 This information includes:
 - chart of the price relative to the number of copies bought

 ## Demonstration